DennisVNilsson/Chess-Visulization-And-Analysis/README.md

 # Chess-Visulization-And-Analysis

-To visualize aspects of the chess variation chess960/Fischer Random, primarily: move tendencies for opening play varying by initial piece placement and where takes occur by piece.
+To visualize aspects of the chess variation chess960/Fischer Random, primarily: move tendencies varying by initial piece placement and where takes occur by piece.
 The finished product for games played in March 2021 is shown below.
 To take things further it would be a good iead to analyze a larger number of games, from a longer period of time.
 336,189 games were played in March 2021, and therefore also analyzed.
 This large sample size is most likely sufficient, but further testing is needed to confirm this.

 A documented report, comparing the results to heatmaps for the regular chess variant, is coming - along with more detailed further research, challanges and methods.